SherryKennedy/Earthquake_Leaflet/README.md

 ### Final:
  * Added additional styling to the popups.
  * Added a legend that is movable.
- * Added a flavicon for USGS.
+ * Added a favicon for USGS.

 - - -
 ___